michaeljones/on-commit-messages/README.md

 ## Structure

-The structure of the commit message is important but not at important as the content.
+The structure of the commit message is important but not as important as the content.
 There are a few rules to follow when creating a git commit message:

 1. The first line should not exceed 50 characters